ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 e([f_i(x)]_1,[x]_2)\overset{?}{=}e([t(x)]_1-t_i\cdot[1]_1+\omega^{i-1}\cdot[f_i(x)]_1,[1]_2)
 $$

-## 6. Associate Set Provider
+## 6. Association Set Provider

-The Associate Set Provider (ASP) mechanism allows a third party to oversee the membership list.
+The Association Set Provider (ASP) mechanism allows a third party to oversee the membership list.
 Similar to an attestor, an ASP offers attestation services for end-users.
 The associated address, along with potential attested and sealed data, is submitted to a designated ASP smart contract.
 In Vala, any entity can register as an ASP.
 The selection of which ASP to utilize depends on the choices made by end-users and Dapps.

 The data category can be defined by the ASP, allowing support for a diverse range of potential data from web2, such as credit scores, KYC results, etc. For attesting any data obtained through the standard Transport Layer Security (TLS) protocol (e.g, HTTPS) and to accommodate a large volume of potential data, we recommend employing MPC-TLS style algorithms within the ASP.
 This approach, initially introduced by DECO and significantly improved by PADO, is detailed further in this paper[https://eprint.iacr.org/2023/964.pdf](https://eprint.iacr.org/2023/964.pdf) [^4].
 Within this framework, users can prove to the attestor that the data indeed originates from the intended sources without leaking any other information.